 Is it hard for you to go to the bathroom?
-Are you one that regularly suffers from these bothersome times of constipation?
-If so, you should know that brewer’s yeast is very rich in fiber, which is perfect to regulate our intestinal tract and avoid this classic problem that almost always affects us women.
+Are you someone that regularly suffers from annoying constipation?
+If so, you should know that brewer’s yeast is very rich in fiber.
+Therefore, it’s perfect to regulate our intestinal tract and avoid this common problem that almost always affects women.

 In addition, it strengthens our intestinal flora and helps prevent painful gas and abdominal bloating.

-Brewer’s yeast is very beneficial for persons who are recuperating, for children who have a vitamin deficiency or for us when, for example, we are suffering from anemia or we feel more tired than normal due to stress.
-Do not hesitate to include this nutritional supplement in your breakfast routine.
-You will see, little by little, that you begin to feel much better.
+Brewer’s yeast is very beneficial for people who are recovering from something or for children who have a vitamin deficiency.
+It’s also beneficial when we’re suffering from anemia or we feel more tired than usual due to stress.
+Don’t hesitate to include this nutritional supplement in your breakfast routine.
+You’ll see you begin to feel much better little by little.

-The reason we recommend taking brewer’s yeast in the mornings is because in this way you will enjoy a day with more energy, since its effects are noted for several hours.
+The reason we recommend eating brewer’s yeast in the mornings is because this way you’ll enjoy a day with more energy.
+You can notice it’s effects for several hours.

-In what way do you take brewer’s yeast in the mornings?
+How do you eat brewer’s yeast in the mornings?

-The most appropriate way to take brewer’s yeast is mixing it with your breakfast food.
-If you have it in powder form, the body will assimilate it much faster and it will help you to begin your day with more energy and with more zest.
-Therefore, here we will provide you with some delicious options that include this healthy nutritional supplement.
+The most appropriate way to eat brewer’s yeast is mixing it with your breakfast.
+If you have it in powder form, your body will assimilate it much faster and help you begin your day with more energy

 - Greek yogurt with 30 grams (1 ounce) of powdered brewer’s yeast, mixed with a sliced plum.

 - An apple blended with 30 grams (1 ounce) of brewer’s yeast and a little bit of cinnamon powder.